 Aoi Miyamori is a production assistant at Musashino Animation.
 After several years without a major project, Musashino is producing a 13-episode original anime series called Exodus, directed by the infamous Seiichi Kinoshita.
-Although Aoi initially only has to manage episodes 4 and 9, she soon learns that anime production almost never goes according to plan and that labour shortages are serious problems.
+Although Aoi initially only has to manage episodes 4 and 9, she soon learns that anime production almost never goes according to plan and that labour shortages are a serious problem in the industry.
 Meanwhile, her four friends from her high school’s animation club are either working hard in the anime industry or trying to get into it.

 Shirobako features just the right combination of educational content and moe.
 Cute girls doing cute things is basically its own genre at this point, and an extremely stale genre at that, but the use of moe works well here because of the brilliant but simple premise of the series.
 This is not a high school anime about girls doing nothing.
 This is a rare, perhaps unique, anime that has a professional workplace as its setting.
-It portrays women at the beginning of their professional careers as they learn how to manage their responsibilities.
-This is done in a touching and sweet way, and the issue of how women are viewed in the Japanese workplace is cleverly discussed.
-Even though the situations and people Aoi has to deal with are occasionally stylised in order to be entertaining, the anime industry is presented seemingly realistically in Shirobako.
-There are many invaluable insights into anime production to be found here, and there is almost certainly no other anime series this brutally realistic yet optimistic about the industry.
+It portrays women at the beginning of their professional careers as they learn how to manage their responsibilities, and the issue of how women are viewed in the Japanese workplace is cleverly discussed.
+The situations and people Aoi has to deal with are occasionally stylised in order to be entertaining, but not to the point of being unbelievable.
+There are many invaluable insights into anime production to be found here, and there is almost certainly no other anime series this brutally realistic yet optimistic about the anime industry.
 An episode discussing traditional animation is one of the most fascinating episodes in the entire series, and it is enhanced immensely by the inclusion of a flashback to the production of a fictional anime series from decades ago.
-Clips of the series that Musashino works on are shown every so often, so there are many times when it feels like this could be a behind-the-scenes documentary that happens to be animated.
+Clips of the series that Musashino works on are occasionally presented, so there are many times when it feels like this could be a behind-the-scenes documentary that happens to be animated.

 The animation, while sometimes simple, does its job well.
-The inclusion of key frame artwork and animatics from the fictional shows really help to depict the progress of those series.
-The choice to end episode 12, the final episode of the first season, with a series of still frames seems a little dodgy, given that no one at Musashino would consider ending Exodus with a relatively long series of still frames.
-Hopefully this is a creative decision and not an ironic problem caused by a hectic production schedule.
+The inclusion of key frame artwork and animatics from the fictional shows help to depict the progress of Musashino’s productions.
+The choice to end episode 12, the final episode of the first season, with a series of still frames seems a little odd, given that no one at Musashino would consider ending Exodus with a relatively long series of still frames.
+Hopefully this is a creative decision and not an ironic problem caused by a hectic production schedule in real life.
 The character designs all stand out, and it is refreshing to see characters of all different shapes and sizes depicted.
-It seems unusual for characters with large bodies to be drawn in anime, but this does make for some surprisingly funny gags and even action scenes throughout the series.
+It seems unusual for characters with large bodies to be drawn in anime, but this does make for some surprisingly funny gags and even allows for some action scenes to be present throughout the series.

 The textless opening and ending animations are included, but this release does not come with the two OVA episodes included with the Japanese home video releases.
 Although the main foci of the series are the core characters and Musashino Animation’s production of Exodus and The Third Girls Aerial Squad, it would have been nice for the full first episode of both of these fictional series to have been included with the official English home video releases.

-There tends to be at least one unique and genuinely interesting anime show every season, if not more, and most of them happen to be original productions.
+There tends to be at least one unique and genuinely interesting anime show every season, if not more, and they often tend to be original productions instead of adaptations of existing work.
 Shirobako is one such series.
-The melodrama that pervades nearly every anime that isn’t moe slice-of-life is replaced with the real-life troubles and pressures associated with anime production.
+Real-life troubles and pressures associated with anime production are presented in an engaging way.
 This show provides a rare opportunity to gain an in-depth insight into the production ‘hell’ that is sometimes talked about in relation to anime.
 It is one of those high-quality shows that truly deserves to be remembered.
 It is easy to identify with at least one of its characters, and even just seeing them grow and become more confident as professionals makes it worth watching this series.

 Capsule Computers review guidelines can be found here.